This post was most recently updated on January 11th, 2023

 Because the cookies are the size of 4 cookies, they are perfect to share.
 Make a batch for Valentine’s Day!
 You can even add a scoop of vanilla ice cream to the center while they are warm.

 One batch makes 10 deep dish chocolate chip cookies.
-Like any cookie, they are best right out of the oven, but will stay fresh for a few days if stored in an air tight container.
+Like any cookie, they are best right out of the oven but will stay fresh for a few days if stored in an airtight container.

-To reheat cookies, microwave for 5-8 seconds.
+To reheat cookies to a freshly baked texture, microwave for 5-8 seconds.

 3 More Cookie Recipes You’ll Love